-3.3 Vortex Interactions
+3.3.
+Vortex interactions

 It was observed in several experiments that the vortex breakdown location over stationary delta wings is not steady and exhibits fluctuations along the axis of the vortices.
-Subsequently it was discovered that these oscillations are in the form of an asymmetric motion of breakdown locations for left and right vortices [15].
-This is demonstrated by plotting the difference and average of left and right breakdowns in Figure 5.
-The two breakdowns, which are almost mirror images, oscillate in an asymmetric motion.
+Subsequently it was discovered that these oscillations are in the form of an antisymmetric motion of breakdown locations for left and right vortices [25].
+This is demonstrated by plotting the difference and average of left and right breakdowns in Fig. 5.
+The two breakdowns, which are almost mirror images, oscillate in an antisymmetric motion.
 The amplitude of these fluctuations can be a significant fraction of the chord length.
 These oscillations may be very important for the stability and control of highly manoeuvrable aircraft, and also have important consequences for wing and tail buffeting.

-It was also reported [15] that the oscillations of breakdown locations are quasi-periodic.
+It was also reported [25] that the oscillations of breakdown locations are quasi-periodic.
 Both flow visualization and pressure measurements at high Reynolds numbers confirmed the existence of vortex interactions.
-The exact mechanism of this interaction and whether vortex breakdown is an essential part of it remains little understood due to the difficulties of temporal resolution using PIV or spatial resolution with LDA.
+The exact mechanism of this interaction and whether vortex breakdown is an essential part of it remains little understood.
 It was found that the oscillations become larger and more coherent as the time-averaged breakdown locations get closer to each other when the angle of attack or sweep angle is increased.

-Asymmetric oscillations of breakdown location have been observed computationally with symmetric computational domains.
-Oscillations have been seen both with Euler simulations [2] and higher fidelity DES simulations [2] and potentially such simulations can provide a great deal of understanding of these interactions.
+Antisymmetric oscillations of breakdown location have been observed computationally with symmetric computational domains.
+Oscillations have been seen both with Euler simulations [30] and higher fidelity DES simulations [30] and potentially such simulations can provide a great deal of understanding of these interactions.
 For example, studying cases without vortex breakdown may highlight if breakdown plays an important role in vortex interactions.
-Careful examination of the apex region and the mid plane of the computational domain may also provide insight into where the interactions start to occur and how they could proceed into asymmetric motions of breakdown location.
+Careful examination of the apex region and the mid plane of the computational domain may also provide insight into where the interactions start to occur and how they could proceed into antisymmetric motions of breakdown location.
 Such studies are impossible to achieve experimentally.
 Experiments have a crucial role to play in validating the predictions in the sense of breakdown movement (from visualization), core properties and frequencies (from surface measurements or LDA).